Sing along when the chorus rolls around (with apologies to Helen Reddy):

 “Millions of women on welfare eat a poor and starchy diet that can permanently damage the children they bear, yet their heavy bodies are supposed to signify indulgence.
 Even well-to-do women buy the notion that males need more protein and more strength.
 They grow heavy on sugar and weak on diets . . .
 Perhaps food is still the first sign of respect–or the lack of it–that we pay to each other and to our bodies.”

-Dieting and exercising not only provided a massive distraction and timesuck for women, it helped maintain a social order where women were weak and undernourished that the feminist movement otherwise threatened to undermine.
+Dieting and exercising not only provided a massive distraction and timesuck for women, it helped maintain a social order that the feminist movement otherwise threatened to undermine, one where women were undernourished and overworked, in a word: weak.

 And when the scientists finally got around to testing the whole low-fat thing on (80% white) women?
-The verdict, published in the Journal of the American Medical Association (JAMA) in 2006, looked like this:
+The verdict, published in 2006, looked like this:

 The results, published in the Journal of the American Medical Association, showed no benefits for a low-fat diet.
 Women assigned to this eating strategy did not appear to gain protection against breast cancer , colorectal cancer , or cardiovascular disease .
 And after eight years, their weights were generally the same as those of women following their usual diets .